-In 2012, the Natural Climate Change journal wrote that palm oil plantation expansion would contribute over 550 million metric tons of CO2 by 2020.
+In 2012, the Natural Climate Change journal wrote that palm oil plantation expansion would contribute over 550 million metric tons of CO2 by the end of the year.
 In 2010, a single land clearing exercise of Kalimantan oil palm plantations emitted around 140 million metric tons of CO2.
 That is the equivalent of what 28 million vehicles emit in a year.

 Hemp Biofuel: Final Thoughts

 The damage caused by certain biofuel crops has given the entire practice a bad name.
 Even today, there is a strong anti-renewable energy sentiment in certain parts of America and the wider world.
 This opposition is driven by a fear that renewable energy will erode oil, gas, and coal companies’ profits.